msoumik78/prometheus_jetty_server_monitoring/README.md

 # Jetty server monitoring (using Prometheus)

-This is a very simple which gives an  overview of how HTTP requests to a simple Jetty based web server can be monitored using Prometheus.
+This is a very simple project which gives an  overview of how HTTP requests to a simple Jetty based web server can be monitored using Prometheus.
 This project will be enhanced shortly with below features:
 * Adding Grafana dashboards
 * Load testing different REST endpoints using Gatling